Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 Yeah.

-But that's just a crazy story that he's on top of a train.
+that he's on top of a train.

 Yeah, wow, such bravery.

-Handing in passes, it's wild.
+Handing in pass, it's wild.

-And it is a wild idea that they're shooting near him yeah but purposely trying to scare him and he's not
+And it's a wild idea that they're shooting near him

 Yeah.

-Sounds like they're fucking useless.
+Sounds like they're fucking uselessly.

 Just can't get him.